Enigmatis/polaris-logs/README.md

 [![Build Status](https://travis-ci.com/Enigmatis/polaris-logs.svg?branch=develop)](https://travis-ci.com/Enigmatis/polaris-logs)
 [![NPM version](https://img.shields.io/npm/v/@enigmatis/polaris-logs.svg?style=flat-square)](https://www.npmjs.com/package/@enigmatis/polaris-logs)

-Write your logs easily in a standardic manner!
+Write your logs easily in a standardized manner!

 Ever wanted your logs to look pretty, to contain all the data you need in order to monitor your system, and to be written in an extremely easy way?
 You can now do this, using this library.